 I normally stay at Ricgem Place (click here for rates/availability) it’s reasonable and the accommodation is better than the most budget alternatives.
 Moreover, the owners are pretty flexible when it comes to checking in earlier and checking out a later time.
 I recommend this place for travelers on a budget yet would still want privacy and AC in their rooms.
 It’s simple, basic and clean.
 Consider renting rooms in town will let you be close to restaurants and beachside bars, but also closer to the everyday sights and sounds.

 If you want some cash to splash consider getting an accommodation in the archipelago itself.
 There are pretty plenty to choose from.
 To name a few that’s pretty popular are:

 It’s very easy to book accommodations and plenty to choose from it will be just a matter of budget allocation and availability of the place.
 Research, compare and read POV of travelers who stayed at your chosen place.

 What to Do in El Nido?

-Normally they subdivided normal tours from Tours A, B, C, and D. You may book ahead thru agencies or book directly when you arrive in El Nido as there are quite a number of local tour agencies that you could talk to and will arrange everything.
+Normally they subdivided normal tours from Tours A, B, C, and D. You may book ahead through agencies or book directly when you arrive in El Nido as there are quite a number of local tour agencies that you could talk to and will arrange everything.
 Tours can range from a low as 900php (20USD) to 1,200php (25USD).
-All packages come with a guided tour, safety equipment, buffet lunch and boat transfers.
+All packages come with a guided tour, safety equipment, buffet lunch, and boat transfers.
 All boats are manned by a ship captain, lifeguard, and 1-2 ship caddies.
-Island hoping starts at 9 AM and ends at 5 PM.
+Island hopping starts at 9 AM and ends at 5 PM.